PhilaNgcamu/learning-uiux/future_learn_ux/IntroToTheDesignPhase.md

 # Digital Skills: User Experience: Accenture

-- This phase has 4 key steps:
+- This phase has 4 key step

 1. **Design your user journeys**: This includes the steps a user takes to complete certain tasks in a journey while they interact with your product.
 This includes both online and offline steps.